 Grammarly takes a unique approach to business newsletters.
 Each week this service sends out an Insights email, showing how much you used Grammarly and how your performance compares to past weeks, as well as other users on the site.

-If you are looking to up your B2B newsletter game, we’ve got you covered with recommendations for email marketing platforms and CRM systems.
-If you need more personalized suggestions, please contact us, and we’ll connect you with one of our unbiased technology experts who will help you find the perfect platform for your business.
+It’s easy to get started right away, for instance.
+LinkedIn, for instance, has an easy-to-use LinkedIn newsletter service.
+However, if you need more personalized suggestions to up your B2B newsletter game, we’ve got you covered with recommendations for email marketing platforms and CRM systems.
+Contact us, and we’ll connect you with one of our unbiased technology experts who will help you find the perfect platform for your business.

 Starting an email newsletter can be tough for startups who need to build an audience to begin with.
 Read this next: Owned Audience: How to Build an Audience for your Business